xinhaol1/Socket-Programming/README.md

 Text Files:
   data1.txt and data2.txt store the user information used for back-end server A and B.
-  Sample runs are presented in the file queries.txt
+  Sample runs are presented in the file queries.txt data1.txt, data2.txt and queries.txt provided by Professor Ali Zahid at USC